Delivery: the Candidate View

 Cirrus saves and securely logs all entries made by candidates.
 Such an event can lead to frustration and lost time to re-enter the answer.
-That’s why we’ve now added a restore button for candidates, which makes it possible to restore deleted answers by the candidate:
+That’s why we have now added a restore button for candidates, which makes it possible to restore deleted answers by the candidate:

 So your candidate submits their exam.
 It is up to you to select what feedback you provide upon submission.
 This paragraph shows some examples of the different options you have:

 - Never - The candidate will only be presented the finish text provided and a Finish button which returns him to the login page.
 Nothing else will be made available.

 - Summary - Shows which questions the candidate answered correctly

 - Detailed - Shows the correct answer for each question

 - Score report - Shows Learning Objectives mastering by the candidate

 Below you can view an example Summary report for the candidate: